MassOS-Linux/masspkg/README.md

 It is good practice to install all binaries and libraries to `/usr/bin`, `/usr/sbin`, or `/usr/lib` respectively.
 This is because MassOS uses a unified filesystem structure, where `/bin`, `/sbin`, and `/lib` are symlinks to their `/usr` counterpart.
 Having `/bin`, `/sbin`, and `/lib` as real directories in your DESTDIR-installed folder will probably break masspkg.

 MassOS also prefers to avoid installation of libtool archives (`.la` files) and static libraries (`.a` files), unless it is absolutely necessary.
 This is because the majority of the MassOS system is dynamically linked.
-Unless you really need the libtool archives and/or static libraries of your package to be preserved, you can remove them with the following command (assuming your libraries are installed to `pkg-out/usr/lib` (the following commands will need to be modified as appropriate if these directories differ)):
+Unless you really need the libtool archives and/or static libraries of your package to be preserved (e.g. if building another package depends on them), you can remove them with the following command (assuming your libraries are installed to `pkg-out/usr/lib` (the following commands will need to be modified as appropriate if these directories differ)):
 ```
 find pkg-out/usr/lib -name \*.la -delete
 find pkg-out/usr/lib -name \*.a -delete
 ```
 It may also be benifical to strip your newly compiled and installed binaries/libraries.
 This removes unnecessary debugging symbols to save up disk space.
 Strip binaries and libraries like this (assuming your binaries are installed to `pkg-out/usr/bin` and your libraries are installed to `pkg-out/usr/lib` (the following commands will need to be modified as appropriate if these directories differ)):
 ```
-find pkg-out/usr/bin -type f -exec strip --strip-all {} ';'
+find pkg-out/usr/{bin,libexec,sbin} -type f -exec strip --strip-all {} ';'
-find pkg-out/usr/lib -type f -name \*.so\* -exec strip --strip-unneeded {} ';'
+find pkg-out/usr/lib -type f -name \*.so* -exec strip --strip-unneeded {} ';'
 ```
 Take care **NEVER** to use `--strip-all` on the shared libraries in `/usr/lib`.
 It will break their ability to be dynamically linked to, and therefore effectively render them useless. `--strip-all` can, however, be safely used on the binaries in `/usr/bin` without issues.